 Download guide How to prepare for the GDPR – and turn it from foe to friend

 “There are a number of IAM systems on the market, but ours is one of very few that integrates with multiple physical systems and technologies, and manages user identities and credential for both the physical and digital world.
-Our solution is also very comprehensive, and fulfils the municipalities’ end-to-end needs,” says Ridelius.
+Our solution is also very comprehensive, and fulfills the municipalities’ end-to-end needs,” says Ridelius.

 Packages including the IAM software Nexus PRIME